Selmer groups as flat cohomology groups: Introduction

 \section{Introduction}

-Let $K$ be a number field, let $A \ra \Spec K$ be a dimension $g$ abelian variety, and let $p$ be a prime number.
-Fix a separable closure $\ov{K}$ of $K$.
-Tate conjectured \cite{Tat66}*{p.~134} that the \emph{$p$-adic Tate module} $T_pA \ce \varprojlim A[p^m](\ov{K})$ determines $A$ up to an isogeny of degree prime to $p$, and Faltings proved this in \cite{Fal83}*{\S1 b)} .
+Let $K$ be a number field, let $A$ be a $g$-dimensional abelian variety over $K$, and let $p$ be a prime number.
+Fix a separable closure $K^s$ of $K$.
+Tate conjectured \cite{Tat66}*{p.~134} that the \emph{$p$-adic Tate module} $T_pA \ce \varprojlim A[p^m](K^s)$ determines $A$ up to an isogeny of degree prime to $p$, and Faltings proved this in \cite{Fal83}*{\S1 b)} .
 One can ask whether $A[p]$ alone determines $A$ to some extent.
 Consideration of the case $g = 1$, $p = 2$ shows that for small $p$ one cannot expect much in this direction.
-However, at least if $g = 1$ and $K = \bQ$, for $p$ large enough (depending on $A$) the Frey-Mazur conjecture \cite{Kra99}*{Conj.~3} predicts that $A[p]$ should determine $A$ up to an isogeny of degree prime to $p$.
+However, at least if $g = 1$ and $K = \bQ$, for $p$ large enough (depending on $A$) the Frey--Mazur conjecture \cite{Kra99}*{Conj.~3} predicts that $A[p]$ should determine $A$ up to an isogeny of degree prime to $p$.